Flying M Air has been providing cherry blowing/drying services in the northwest United States since 2008.

 - Maximum 80-100 acres coverage per helicopter.
 We won’t spread ourselves too thin to provide the best service possible.
 If we contract for more than 100 acres per helicopter, we bring in another helicopter.

 - In-flight cell phone capabilities.
-Provide instructions to the pilot in flight.
+You can provide instructions to the pilot in flight.

 - GPS for quick location of sites.
 When covering more than one orchard we can move between them quickly by the most direct route.